Become a Certified Dietary Manager

-The program is delivered in an online, web-based format of 270 clock hours that meets the standards of the Association of Nutrition and Foodservice Professionals (ANFP).
+The program is delivered in online format (270 hours) to meet the standards of the Association of Nutrition and Foodservice Professionals (ANFP).
 Upon registration, students have one year to complete the program, but it can be completed in as few as fourteen weeks.
-The program is an ANFP approved training program.
+The program is an ANFP-approved training program.

 According to the ANFP, by earning your CDM certification, you will join the top levels of nutrition and foodservice managers in the field.
-It can advance your career and open many new opportunities for employment!
+It can advance your career and open many new employment opportunities!

 Working conditions may include varied hours, long days, and juggling multiple demands.
 Certified Dietary Managers work with both people and paperwork.
 They tend to be energetic, results-oriented problem-solvers who thrive on challenge and enjoy teamwork.
 Employment in food service is not dependent on economic conditions, and is growing steadily.
 The fastest-growing segment of the market is senior living.

 Visit the links below for more information and career guides for the CDM, CFPP credential.

 Association of Nutrition & Foodservice Professionals CDM, CFPP Career Info